needle-mirror/com.unity.collab-proxy/Documentation~/Glossary.md

 #### Version Control

 A system for managing file changes.
-You can use Unity in conjunction with most **version control** tools, including **Perforce** , Git, Mercurial, and PlasticSCM.
+You can use Unity in conjunction with most **version control** tools, including **Perforce** , Git, Mercurial, and perforce.
 See [Version Control](https://docs.unity3d.com/Manual/VersionControl.html).

-## Plastic SCM terms
+## Unity version control terms

 #### Checkin